ChiChunLiu/emacs_config/README.md

-Personal emacs config file mainly with the following customizations, with pacakges automatically checked and downloaded from Melpa stable.
+Personal emacs config file mainly with the following customizations.
+Pacakges are automatically checked and downloaded from Melpa stable, but one has to install ag and roboto mono font on the system.

 ## General
 1. Default to nord theme (dark) and roboto mono font.